 Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
 Governors/Trustees ensure that the DSLs understand their responsibility in understanding the appropriate filtering and monitoring systems and processes in school, manage them effectively and know how to escalate concerns when identified.
 Reviews will be carried out by the Local Community Governors/Committee receiving regular information about online safety incidents and monitoring reports.
-A member of the Local Community Governor Will include:
+A member of the Local Community Governing Body/Trust Board has taken on the role of Online Governor.